 4. Customer Insights and Feedback

 Understanding your customers' needs, pain points, and feedback should be at the forefront of your priorities, as this guides your team in the right direction.
-Sales meetings provide an opportunity to discuss valuable customer insights and how to address them effectively.
+Having this in your sales meeting agenda should be a best practice as its provide an opportunity to discuss valuable customer insights and how to address them effectively.

 Customer success stories can also inspire the team, provide social proof, and help them understand the real-world benefits your offerings bring to customers.
 For example, share feedback received from customers and brainstorm ways to enhance the customer experience or address common objections.